- Eating a well-balanced diet will keep you healthy.

 Do I need take a vitamin supplement?

 If you eat three nutritious meals a day and healthy snacks which include a variety of fruits and vegetables, protein, dairy foods, and whole grains, you are probably getting enough of most vitamins and minerals through the food you eat.
-If you aren’t getting in all of your food groups on a regular basis, you may want to consider taking a daily multivitamin so you will get the total amount of nutrients that your body needs.
-Talk to your health care provider (HCP) to see if you should take a multivitamin or other dietary supplement.
+If you aren’t getting in all of your food groups on a regular basis, or you are being treated for another medical condition, you may want to consider taking a daily multivitamin so you will get the daily amount of nutrients that your body needs.
+Talk to your health care provider (PHCP) to see if you should take a multivitamin or other dietary supplement.

 Do I need to take extra calcium?